hashicorp/design-system/website/docs/components/link/inline/partials/guidelines/guidelines.md

 ## Usage in Figma

 The Inline Link is only published as a component in Ember, there is no corresponding component in Figma.
-To achieve the same results apply **text** and **color** styles from the [Foundations library](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=2130%3A2&t=6XBReWOxMRTiW1Iv-1) to your text.
+To achieve the same results, apply **text** and **color** styles from the [Foundations library](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=2130%3A2&t=6XBReWOxMRTiW1Iv-1) to your text.

-- Text styles can be found under text styles `Body` or `Code`.
+- Text styles can be found under text styles `Body`, `Code`, or `Display`.
 - Color styles:
     - `Components / Link inline / Foreground / Primary`
     - `Components / Link inline / Foreground / Secondary`

+!!!
+Warning

+Use links within `Display` sizes rarely as these are generally meant for titles and headlines.
+Instead, highlight actions using the [Standalone Link](/components/link/standalone) and associate it with the headline in the layout.

+<span class="hds-typography-display-400 hds-font-family-sans-display hds-font-weight-bold">Headline <Hds::Link::Inline @href="..." @color="primary">containing a link</Hds::Link::Inline></span>
+!!!

 ## Color